All Posts

 CAD Files

-• IGES (Initial Graphics Exchange Specification): An older but still widely used format for exchanging CAD data.
-It supports various geometric entities and is compatible with many CAD systems.
+• IGES (Initial Graphics Exchange Specification): Older but still in use; supports a range of geometry types and remains compatible with many CAD systems.

-• SolidWorks (.sldprt, .sldasm): Native format for SolidWorks, a popular CAD software.
-Offers extensive features for parametric modeling and design.
+• SolidWorks (.sldprt, .sldasm): Native SolidWorks format with full support for parametric design and assemblies.

 Animation and Rigging Files